Karkatov/Navigator/README.md

 # Navigator
-A sample custom navigator with all main opportunities of popular ones
+A sample custom car navigator with all main opportunities of popular ones